tmarra122333/MEN_Deliverable_transfer/README.md

     - What is the relationship between them?
     They both work concurrently to pass information to the controller.

 10. In the "create" route, use mongoose to add a document to your databse (`.create()`) based on what is in `req.body`.
 If you're having issues, check: is your `req.body` `undefined`?
 Where does `req.body` come from?
 Is there something you need to add to your app to make `req.body` be defined?
 (Yes, there is.)
-Commit. ---
+Commit. **
 11. Make an "index" page which displays all the models created by the app so far.
-Commit.
+Commit. *
 12. The "create" route redirect to the index page *after* the model has been created.
-Commit.
+Commit. *
 13. Give your app the ability to render a "show" page.
-Commit.
+Commit. -----
 14. Each item on the index page should link to the "show" page for that item.
 Commit.

 # Part Two.
 Update and Delete.

 ## **Warmup:**

 1. Make sure you can answer this question: What does it mean to say that you are building a RESTful server?
+The client is on one side and the server is on the other side.

 2. Make sure you can answer this question: What is the difference between REST and HTTP?
+REST is how HTTP is used.
+ It implements the methods.

 ## **Destroy:**